CarolinaFledgling/CarolinaFledgling/README.md

 - 🧳 I'm from Poland but I live in Norway

-- 🔭 I’m currently practice  JavaScript, React, Typescript
+- 🔭 I’m currently practice  JavaScript, React, Typescript..

 - 🎯 Goal : To be a better Developer

-- 🧐 I'm interested in building high-quality websites and dynamic applications.
+- 🧐 I'm interested in building high-quality websites and dynamic applications

-- ⚡ Fun fact: I'm a big fan of “Harry Potter” ✨

 - 🤓 I learn from my mistakes and never stop learning